liaoxiong3x/DeepCreamPy/README.md

 # DeepCreamPy
 *Decensoring Hentai with Deep Neural Networks.
 Formerly named DeepMindBreak.*

-This project applies an implementation of [Image Inpainting for Irregular Holes Using Partial Convolutions](https://arxiv.org/abs/1804.07723) to the problem of hentai decensorship.
-Using a deep fully convolutional neural network, DeepCreamPy can replace censored artwork in hentai with plausible reconstructions.
-The user needs to specify the censored regions in each image by coloring those regions green in a separate image editing program like GIMP or Photoshop.
+A deep learing-based tool to automatically replace censored artwork in hentai with plausible reconstructions.

+The user needs to specify the censored regions in each image by coloring those regions green in a separate image editing program like GIMP or Photoshop and saving the images to a specific folder.
+A neural network handles the hard part of filling in the censored regions.

+DeepCreamPy has a pre-built binary for Windows 64-bit.
+DeepCreamPy works on Windows, Mac, and Linux.

 ![Censored, decensored](/readme_images/mermaid_collage.png)